aadamsx/meteor-web-app-test/README.md

 $ npm run web-app-test
 ```

+By default the Web API will run on --port 3100

 #### For the Web API Client:

 ```
 $ cd /web-api-user
 $ npm run web-app-test
 ```

+By default the Web API client will run on --port 3101

 .